KitwareMedical/Slicer-CameraPath/README.md

-# IVSPlan: the Intelligent Virtual Surgical Planning application software
+# CameraPath: Slicer module for Intelligent Virtual Surgical Planning

+## Background

 This project was created as a sandbox to design surgical planning tools leveraging 3D Slicer and the Slicer Custom App Template.

  **This project is not currently maintained.
 See the 3D Slicer [discourse forum] to learn how we plan to reuse some of IVSPlan's features in 3D Slicer**

+## Modules

 It provides two modules: